clwinbush/MIST353WeatherWebsiteWinbush/README.md

 My second API is ServiceByClimate.
 This allows the user to find all of the services that the company provides for a specific climate zone.
 The user inputs a climate id and the services available will be outputed.

 ## Developer Info
+The website is only a prototype so if you are taking over you can do a number of things t make it more professional.
+Some of the pages don't serve too much of a purpose and can be deleted (like the privacy page)  but were there because they were default.
+The API folder isn't fully nesecary for some of the APIs to run since the pages using them ended up being default CRUD pages.
+There are several README.md files in this, but this is pretty much the only one that is nessecary.